 Baird UK provides sales trading coverage for certain non-US trading and research clients of the Company.

-The Company leases an office facility from HTMJ, LLP, whom Masterplan Real Estate, Inc. (MPRE) has a controlling interest in.
-MPRE is a wholly owned subsidiary of Masterplan, Inc. (MP), which is a wholly owned subsidiary of BFC.
-The Company also leases a second office facility from MP.
+The Company leases an office facility from HTMJ, LLP, which is an affiliate of the Company.
+The Company also leases a second office facility from its affiliate Masterplan, Inc. (MP).